AvistoTelecom/kubebrowser/docs/how-it-works.md

 ## KubeBrowser is an Operator

 KubeBrowser is an [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), hence it has been designed to be hosted on Kubernetes.
-KubeBrowser watches its CustomResourceDefinition and always renders an up-to-date view on the UI.
+KubeBrowser watches its CustomResourceDefinition (CRD) and always renders an up-to-date view on the UI.

+### Kubeconfig CRD

+Kubeconfig is the main component of Kubebrowser.
+You can create as many Kubeconfig as you want.
+Each Kubeconfig roughly represents a cluster, and is automatically displayed on Kubebrowser UI.
+See [kubeconfig reference](/reference/kubeconfig) for details on the resource.

 ## OpenID Connect